Q: What is that liquid on top of yogurt and what should be done with it?

 A: Finding liquid on top of yogurt is commonplace for most yogurt eaters.
 That yellowish or cloudy white liquid is annoying and can be disgusting to some.
 Many people pour the liquid off the top while others stir it back into the yogurt.

 The liquid is called whey and it is one of two primary proteins found in milk.
 The other protein is casein.
-Yogurt is created by adding a bacteria (good bacteria called Streptococcus thermophilius and Luctobacillus bulgaricus) to heated milk.
+Yogurt is created by adding a bacteria (good bacteria called Streptococcus thermophilous and Lactobacillus bulgaricus) to heated milk.
 This causes it to ferment.

-The whey separates and moves to top of the yogurt as it sits in the refrigerator or is disturbed.
+The whey separates and moves to the top of the yogurt as it sits in the refrigerator or is disturbed.
 The thicker portion remains on the bottom.
-Essentially, why is the one to blame for that unsightly pool atop the creamy whiteness of your yogurt.
+Essentially, whey is the one to blame for that unsightly pool atop the creamy whiteness of your yogurt.